 - a) Notify the other party in writing that an appeal has been filed and implement appeal procedures equally for both parties; - b) Ensure that any decision-maker for the appeal: - 1.
-Is not the same person as any decision-maker that reached the initial determination regarding responsibility or dismissal, investigator, or Title IX Coordinator; - 2.
+Is not the same person as any decision-maker that reached the initial determination regarding responsibility or dismissal, the investigator, or the Title IX Coordinator; - 2.
 Does not have any conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent; - c) Give all parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome.
-Parties will have to submit these written statements within ten (10) actual school days students are in session after the parties have been notified of the appeal; - d) Issue a written decision describing the result of the appeal and the rationale for the result; and

-Provide the written decision simultaneously to the Title IX Coordinator, the Superintendent, and all parties within ten (10) actual school days students are in session after receiving the parties written statements in support of, or challenging, the outcome.
+Parties will have to submit these written statements within ten (10) days after the parties have been notified of the appeal; - d) Issue a written decision describing the result of the appeal and the rationale for the result; and - e) Provide the written decision simultaneously to the Title IX Coordinator, the Superintendent, and all parties within thirty (30) days after receiving the appeal.